rony31121999/Training/README.md

 Employee Hash Map Without Duplicate class(empwithouthashcode.java) explains that keys cannot be duplicated in java in this also data is in format of emp id and name.
 Created a class with  key and value and used this class as  composite key and later defined an equals and hashcode function as well.

+MultiThreading(session.java):- Multithreading in Java is a process of executing multiple threads simultaneously.
+                               1)